 The first thing you need to do is learn to submerge without holding your nose.
-Take a step back from diving and swimming altogether and start from standing in the pool with the water about chest depth.
+Step back from diving and swimming altogether and start standing in the pool with the water about chest depth.

 Practice breathing out into the water, or blowing bubbles, depending on how you want to describe it.
 The act of exhaling into the water will get you used to the sensation of having water moving around under your nose.

-You do not have to completely submerge to do this.
-Just lower yourself slightly to allow your mouth and nose to near or just under the water surface.
-If of course you have the confidence to complete submerge and breathe out then go for it.
+You do not have to submerge to do this completely.
+Lower yourself slightly to allow your mouth and nose to be near or under the water's surface.
+If, of course, you have the confidence to submerge and breathe out, then go for it completely.

-The trapped air will prevent water from entering your nose and the only sensation you may feel is water moving around your nostrils.
-This is the sensation that can be mistaken for water entering the nose but if you are holding your breath, the water is much less likely to enter.
+The trapped air will prevent water from entering your nose; the only sensation you may feel is water moving around your nostrils.
+This sensation can be mistaken for water entering the nose, but if you are holding your breath, the water is much less likely to enter.

-The more you practice the exercises detailed above, the more you will get used to the feeling of water moving around your nose and the quicker you will be comfortable with swimming, diving and jumping in the water without needing to hold you nose.
+The more you practice the exercises detailed above, the more you will get used to the feeling of water moving around your nose.
+The quicker you will be comfortable with swimming, diving and jumping in the water without needing to hold your nose.

-You may think that blowing bubbles and holding your breath is all baby stuff but I am guessing that you have always held your nose when diving or jumping into the water.
-It is essential therefore to teach your body how to deal with submersion and you can always practice holding your breath and submerging your face in the comfort of your own bathroom.
+You may think that blowing bubbles and holding your breath is all baby stuff, but I am guessing that you have always held your nose when diving or jumping into the water.
+It is essential, therefore, to teach your body how to deal with submersion, and you can always practice holding your breath and submerging your face in the comfort of your bathroom.